-Another charm of the design is the indoor platforms, interconnecting ramps and stairs that act as circling bridges to link the office and studio segments.
+Another charm of the design is the indoor platforms of the Phoenix International Media Center, interconnecting ramps and stairs that act as circling bridges to link the office and studio segments.
 The use of fine wire rope supports and direct edge joints to polygonal columns provides the floating look of these architectural components.
 The executive chief architect of the project, Shao Weiping, mentions this television center as the unique broadcasting workplace with public access, taking advantage of these broad walking elements.

 ARCHITECT: BIAD UFo (Beijing Institute of Architecture Design, Un-Forbidden office)

 PHOTOGRAPHS: Wu Jiming, Fu Xing, Hector Pei, Phoenix Center